cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 ---

-When working on large monolithic codebases containing multiple related projects, how can you use Docker to build and deploy during development?
+When working on large monolithic codebases containing multiple related projects, how can you use [Docker](https://www.docker.com/) to build and deploy during development?

-This post shows how you can use Docker to build large monorepos incrementally, reusing intermediate artifacts from previous builds, even beyond the Docker build cache.
+This post shows how to build images from large monorepos incrementally, reusing previous builds beyond the Docker build cache.
 The solution it describes avoids code duplication, reduces image size, and speeds up builds dramatically.
 If you're a developer who needs to run frequent integration tests on your work in progress, then this technique is for you.

 Sample code is available in a [GitHub repository](https://github.com/cjolowicz/docker-incremental-build-example).
 Each